-Matthew Olson, dean of social sciences, interdisciplinary studies and online education at Middlesex Community College, says there is a direct connection between the doctorate he earned in Leadership in Schooling and his current job.
+Matthew Olson, dean of social sciences, interdisciplinary studies and online education at Middlesex Community College (MCC), says there is a direct connection between the doctorate he earned in Leadership in Schooling at UML and his current job.

 “My experience at UMass Lowell and what I learned in the program prepared me with the knowledge and skills for this position,” says Olson, who earned his Ed.D. from the Graduate School of Education